pancake-library/pancake/tutorials/platformer.md

 end
 ```

-This is the line that https://github.com/pancake-library/pancake-wiki/wiki/pancake.init()#pancakeinitsettings[initiates the library].
+This is the line that [initiates the library](mightypancake.games/#/documentation/functions/pancake.init()).
 Long story short, it sets things up so they can work and loads animation.

 ## Creating the player object

-To create our player object simply use https://github.com/pancake-library/pancake-wiki/wiki/pancake.addObject()[pancake.addObject()] like this under the
+To create our player object simply use [pancake.addObject()](mightypancake.games/#/documentation/functions/pancake.addObject()) like this under the

 ```lua
 pancake.init({window = {pixelSize = love.graphics.getHeight()/64}})